jtambe/PatientOnboardingAZServiceBusAZFunctions/README.md

 `patientonboarding` is a single topic that acts as Publisher in the system <br/>
 `patientonboarding` topic has 2 subscribers in this setup viz `PatientIntake` and `PatientWelcome` <br/>

-`DeadLetterQueueHandler` is handles Dead Letter Queue messages and marks them as completed<br/>
+`DeadLetterQueueHandler` handles Dead Letter Queue messages and marks them as completed<br/>

 Please note that these functions do not demo Dependency Injection as per recommended Microsoft way